Arleigh Burke-class destroyer: Flight III (2013)

-14 Flight III ships have been ordered, and Flight III IOC is scheduled for 2023 with the commissioning of USS Jack H. Lucas.
+The Flight III's AN/SPY-6 AMDR with a mid-diameter of 14 ft uses an active electronically scanned array with digital beamforming, compared to the previous passive electronically scanned array AN/SPY-1D with a mid-diameter of 12 ft.
+According to the SPY-6's contractor Raytheon, the 37-RMA SPY-6(V)1 is 30 times more sensitive and capable of detecting objects "half the size at twice the distance" compared to the SPY-1D.
+The Flight III's SPY-6 is integrated with Aegis Baseline 10.
+The new radar also requires more power; the three-megawatt, 450 V AG9140 generators were upgraded to four-megawatt, 4,160 V AG9160 generators.
+Additionally, the air conditioning plants were upgraded to increase the ships' cooling capacity.
+The area near where the two rigid-hull inflatable boats (RHIBs) are stored was enclosed to accommodate additional crew, so the RHIBs are stacked.
+Other modifications include replacement of the Halon-based fire suppression system with a water mist system and strengthening of the hull to support the design's additional weight.

+Flight III achieved IOC in 2024.
+As of January 2025, a total of 24 Flight III ships have been ordered.
 The U.S. Navy may procure up to 42 Flight III ships for an overall total of 117 ships of the class.

 Replacement

 In April 2014, the U.S. Navy began the development of a new destroyer to replace the Arleigh Burke class called the "Future Surface Combatant".
-The new class is expected to enter service in the early 2030s and initially serve alongside the Flight III DDGs.
+The new class is expected to enter service in the 2030s and initially serve alongside the Flight III Arleigh Burkes.
 The destroyer class will incorporate emerging technologies like lasers, onboard power-generation systems, increased automation, and next-generation weapons, sensors, and electronics.
-They will leverage technologies from other platforms, such as the Zumwalt-class destroyer, littoral combat ships, and the Gerald R. Ford-class aircraft carrier.
+They will use technologies from other platforms, such as the Zumwalt-class destroyer, littoral combat ships, and the Gerald R. Ford-class aircraft carrier.

 The Future Surface Combatant may place importance on the Zumwalt-class destroyer's electric drive system that provides propulsion while generating 58 megawatts of electrical power, levels required to operate future directed energy weapons.
-Initial requirements for the Future Surface Combatant will emphasize lethality and survivability.
+Initial requirements for the Future Surface Combatant emphasize lethality and survivability.
 The ships must also be modular to allow for inexpensive upgrades of weaponry, electronics, computing, and sensors over time as threats evolve.
 The Future Surface Combatant has evolved into the Large Surface Combatant, which became the DDG(X).
+The Navy plans to procure the first DDG(X) in FY2032.